homebrewedcode/INFS723-HW2/README.md

 an analysis on a file to determine if it is encrypted or not.
 The second part of the tool, simply decrypts the provided ciphter.txt file, which is AES encrypted.

-Resources for installing rails (linux assumed):
+Resources for installing ruby (linux assumed):

 https://www.ruby-lang.org/en/downloads/